unlock-protocol/unlock/unlock-protocol-com/blog/recurring-subscription-nft.md

 When the NFT expires, it’s just like when the gym membership card in your old-school wallet expires.
 The card is still in your wallet, but anyone looking at it can instantly tell it’s expired and out of date.

 Hundreds of creators, developers, brands, and projects have built on top of Unlock since we launched to manage member access to content, conversations, credentials, and ticketed events for their communities.
-And in listening to those building their projects and businesses on top of the open-source Unlock Protocol, there was one particular need we heard time and time again: can Unlock do NFT-based _recurring_ subscriptions and memberships that don’t need to be manually renewed?
+And in listening to those building their projects and businesses on top of the open-source Unlock Protocol, there was one particular need we heard time and time again: can Unlock do NFT-based _recurring_ **subscriptions NFT** and memberships that don’t need to be manually renewed?

 The answer is “yes.”